Keyfactor/dell-idrac-orchestrator/readme_source.md

 - Removing a server certificate from an iDRAC instance.
 - Inventorying or Managing any other certificate type on an iDRAC intance.

+Special Notes:
-Special Note: When adding or replacing the server certificate, there will be a few minute delay as the iDRAC instance will restart.
+* When adding or replacing the server certificate, there will be a few minute delay as the iDRAC instance will restart.
 As a result, it may take a few minutes before the new certificate is reflected in subsequent Inventory jobs.
+* When replacing an existing server certificate, the Overwrite checkbox must be selected/checked.
+When this checkbox is selected, Keyfactor Command may require you to enter an alias.
+This alias is not used by the orchestrator extension, so just enter any value.

 ## Versioning